element-hq/ems-docs/src/Client-Look-and-Feel.md

 1. Looks like this in your web browser:
     ![](images/Screen%20Shot%202020-09-15%20at%2011.02.57%20AM.png)

 1. Edit `ems_welcome.html`.
 This is a bit more complex, but can be almost anything you want as long as it has links to `Login` (/#/login) and `Create account` (/#/register).
-The default design is based off [this template](https://github.com/vector-im/element-web/blob/master/res/welcome.html).
+The default design is based on [this template](https://github.com/vector-im/element-web/blob/master/res/welcome.html).
 You can get creative with the CSS and the `!important` tag.

 1. Add links to your files on the EMS control panel and click `Save`.
 ![](images/Screen%20Shot%202020-09-15%20at%2011.21.45%20AM.png)